GoogleContainerTools/kpt-functions-catalog/functions/go/starlark/README.md

 <!--mdtogo:Long-->

-[Starlark], formerly known as Skylark, is a dialect of Python.
+[Starlark] is a dialect of Python.
 It is commonly used as a configuration language.
 It is an untyped dynamic language with high-level data types, first-class functions with lexical scope, and garbage collection.

-The starlark function is light-weight approach to write functions.
-You will have the following advantages:

-- No need to maintain container images.
-- No need to do serialization and deserialization.
-- Only need a Starlark script.

 The starlark function currently uses `StarlarkRun` as the function config.
 It looks like this: